-There are a lot of excuses being bandied about regarding the words of Donald Trump and that once he gets elected he will modify his rhetoric and become more presidential.
+There are a lot of excuses being bandied about regarding the words of Donald Trump and that once he gets elected, he will modify his rhetoric and become more presidential.
 Sadly, this energy is only growing.
-I hear many apologists state that It was just the rigors of the political campaign season and he’s doing what’s necessary to get elected through a competitive primary process.
-We’ve also heard that he is just echoing the sentiments of a large number of frustrated citizens who need a platform to express their anger with the political process and government effectiveness.
+I hear many apologists state that it was just the rigors of the political campaign season and he’s doing what’s necessary to get elected through a competitive primary process.
+We’ve also heard that he is just echoing the sentiments of many frustrated citizens who need a platform to express their anger with the political process and government effectiveness.
 He is giving a voice to those who feel unheard – regardless of what it is they have to say.
 Maybe they need less of a platform.
-I don’t know about you, but I feel I hear from them on a far too regular basis.
-However, now that Trump’s the nominee, he will begin to act more presidential and become a unifying force, except of course when it comes to his presumptive final opponent.
+I don’t know about you, but I hear from them on a far too regular basis.
+However, now that Trump’s the nominee, he will begin to act more presidentially and become a unifying force, except of course when it comes to his presumptive final opponent.
 He is allowed to cast character assassinations and personal attacks against her at will to suit his larger purpose.

 I am not fully embracing the alternative.
 I certainly have my doubts there as well.
 It would be nice if the Clintons gracefully exited the political stage.
 It feels like their time has come and gone.
 However, sometimes all we can do is prevent things from getting worse before we can create the conditions for them to get better.
 A true leader will arrive on the scene sometime soon (I hope).
 Let’s not make his/her work more difficult than it needs to be.